Zondax/izari-filecoin/README.md

 [![GithubActions](https://github.com/Zondax/izari-tools/actions/workflows/main.yaml/badge.svg)](https://github.com/Zondax/izari-tools/blob/master/.github/workflows/main.yaml)

 ## Introduction
 Izari Tools is a comprehensive set of tools designed to interact with Blockchains.
 With its focus on compatibility, it provides developers with a versatile and flexible solution that can be used across a range of environments, from web projects using React to backend applications using NodeJS.
-Izari Tools enables developers to easily manage and access blockchain data, including transactions, smart contracts, and assets.
+It enables developers to easily manage and access blockchain data, including transactions, smart contracts, and assets.

 Izari Tools makes it easy for developers to incorporate blockchain technology into their projects, unlocking new possibilities for innovation and growth.